kardysm/ts-generic-fetch/README.md

 * * *
 ## The code

-Whole package is just shart snippet which enhances built-in typings.
+Whole package is just short snippet which enhances built-in typings.

 You could either:
 - use the snippet if you don't want external deps or